ololade-g/BIO539-python/README.md

 Installation of python3.0 or higher is required to reproduce this work

 ## Usage
-Clone this repository to your local machine.
+Clone this repository to your local computer.
 Ensure you have Python installed.
 Run the scripts as needed:
 Modify the input file path and desired substring length in `script_smallest_k.py`.